LukeyBSystems/deepstatsdocs/docs/runtime/deepStatsInstance.md

 - Create an upgrade system for your RTS, where a Player can research upgrades that affect their entire army.

 ## Add a DeepStats instance as a stat source
-A DeepStats instance can also be used as a source of stats to another DeepStats instance using the `DeepStats.AddAddedStatsSource(childDeepStats)`.
+A DeepStats instance can also be used as a source of stats to another DeepStats instance using the `instance.AddAddedStatsSource(childInstance)`.
 When calculating stat values, all of the sources will be calculated first then added as though they are Add style Modifiers.

 You can use this to have multiple layers of stats.
 For example, a players weapons and armour could have their own Modifiers.
 The final stats of the equipment will then be scaled again by the players own Modifiers.

 ## Configuring Tags and Scalers
 Each DeepStatsInstance has its own set of Tags and Scalers.
 These will be used when calculating Modifiers to determine which Modifiers apply and the value of any scaled Modifiers.
 Set values of these using the `SetScaler` or `SetTag` methods.
+Generally, it's better to reference Tags and Scalers by ScriptableObjects (ModifierTagSO, ModifierScalerSO).
+There are overloads for setting them that accept ScriptableObjects, and this will make them resilient if you need to rename them.

 ## Scripting API